Last Updated on January 28, 2025

 Between the London Eye and Westminster Bridge you’ll find riverside benches on the bank of the Thames.
 It’s a great place to relax and enjoy a wonderful view of Big Ben and Parliament across the river.

-An added bonus is that on weekends the promenade attracts musicians, mimes and other entertainers.
-On weekends you can also buy your food in the nearby Southbank Centre food market, which offers both street food delicious items.
-At other times find your sandwich or pasty in shops on local streets.
+An added bonus is that the promenade attracts musicians, mimes, and other entertainers on weekends.
+On weekends, you can also buy food in the nearby Southbank Centre food market, which offers street food and delicious items.
+At other times, you can find your sandwich or pasty in shops on local streets.

 Paris